algolia/react-instantsearch/docgen/src/guide/Migration_guide_v5.md

 * `withSearchBox` &rarr; `searchable`

 Please refer to [Widgets changes](guide/Migration_guide_v5.html#widgets-changes) & [Connectors changes](guide/Migration_guide_v5.html#connectors-changes) sections for more detail informations.

+### Updating styles

+The CSS naming convention used for widgets has been changed in favour of the [SUIT CSS](https://suitcss.github.io/) methodology.

+In order to fix broken stylings, please refer to the **CSS naming equivalency table** of each widget in the [Widgets changes](guide/Migration_guide_v5.html#widgets-changes) section.

+Two new CSS themes have also been written:

+* reset.css
+* algolia.css

+We **strongly recommend** to use at least **reset.css** in order to neglect the visual side effects induced by the new semantic changes made on most widgets.

+Please refer to the [Styling Widgets guide](guide/Styling_widgets.html) for more information on how to install and use those CSS themes.

 ### Adding className